shopware/docs/guides/plugins/plugins/framework/rule/add-custom-rules.md

 ![Select component with disabled rules](../../../../../.gitbook/assets/rule-restrictions-rule-builder.png)

 It is possible to define where rules can be assigned inside the Administration.
-Let us see about it.

 ### Defining restrictions